Globe with plans circling it

 Good to Know About Moving from Europe to Mexico

 Will you apply for temporary or permanent residency?
-Permanent residency is usually given to retirees who meet the conditions.
+Permanent residency is usually only given to retirees who meet the conditions.
 It is the norm to get temporary residency first and then permanent residency later.

 The common routes to resident status are: adequate economic means; to unite with a family member who is already a resident or citizen; a job offer from a Mexican employer; as an investor or business owner.

 Another new way to get residency in Mexico is if you have an expired 180 day FMM (visitors permit).
-In this case, you must also have visited Mexico at least once between 2015 and 2020.
-(These are the rules for Cancun and the Riviera Maya; they differ elsewhere in the country.)
+In this case, you must also have visited Mexico at least once between 2015 and 2023.
+(These are the rules for Cancun and the Riviera Maya; they may differ elsewhere in the country.)

-Usually you initiate your application for residency at a Mexican consulate outside in Mexico.
+Usually you initiate your application for residency at a Mexican consulate outside Mexico.
 It can be in your home country or another location.

 Whereas, if you are already in Mexico on a tourist visa, you will have to leave Mexico to attend an appointment at a Mexican consulate abroad.
 The only exception to this is if you are applying for residency via a family member – spouse/child/parent who has residency or citizenship already.
 In this case, your entire application can be done from Mexico.